jamedina09/fates-unofficial-local-machine-setup/os-macos-sonoma-intel.md

 FC=/usr/local/gcc-13/bin/gfortran-13 \
 FC77=/usr/local/gcc-13/bin/gfortran-13
 ````
-●	Build MPICH using multiple CPU cores (specified by -j 8)
+-	Build MPICH using multiple CPU cores (specified by -j 8)
 ```bash
 make -j 8
 ````
-●	Install MPICH
+-	Install MPICH
 ```bash
 sudo make install
 ````
-●	Append the MPICH bin directory to the user's shell PATH in the .zshrc file
+-	Append the MPICH bin directory to the user's shell PATH in the .zshrc file
 ```bash
 echo 'export PATH=/usr/local/mpich/bin:$PATH' >> ~/.zshrc
 ````
-●	Reload the updated .zshrc file to apply the new PATH configuration
+-	Reload the updated .zshrc file to apply the new PATH configuration
 ```bash
 source ~/.zshrc
 ````

 ## TESTS

 Here we need to verify whether the installations of GCC and MPICH were successful.
 Several files are located in the folder "testing".
 I did not author these testing files; I'll provide the links when I remember where I got them from.
 These files will help us determine the success of the installations.
 If the exercises fail, it indicates an incorrect installation, requiring us to repeat the process.
-To execute the files, open each script and run the last two lines that are commented.
+Execute these files.
+If you do not know how to do it, open each file and check the last two commented lines.

 ## EXPAT
 Expat is an XML parsing library that provides a set of functions and tools for reading, interpreting, and manipulating XML (eXtensible Markup Language) documents.
 XML is a widely used markup language for structuring and representing data in a human-readable and machine-readable format.
 Expat allows software applications to efficiently parse and process XML data, making it an essential component for various programming tasks involving XML.

-●	Change directory to the user's 'opt' directory
+-	Change directory to the user's 'opt' directory
 ```bash
 cd ~/opt
 ````
-●	Create a new directory called 'expat'
+-	Create a new directory called 'expat'
 ```bash
 mkdir expat
 ````
-●	Navigate into the newly created 'expat' directory
+-	Navigate into the newly created 'expat' directory
 ```bash
 cd expat
 ````
-●	Download the Expat version 2.5.0 source code archive using wget
+-	Download the Expat version 2.5.0 source code archive using wget
 ```bash
 wget https://github.com/libexpat/libexpat/releases/download/R_2_5_0/expat-2.5.0.tar.bz2
 ````
-●	Extract the downloaded Expat source code archive
+-	Extract the downloaded Expat source code archive
 ```bash
 tar -zxvf expat-2.5.0.tar.bz2
 ````
-●	Navigate into the extracted Expat source code directory
+-	Navigate into the extracted Expat source code directory
 ```bash
 cd expat-2.5.0
 ````
-●	Configure the Expat build using default options
+-	Configure the Expat build using default options
 ```bash
 ./configure
 ````
-●	Build Expat using multiple CPU cores (specified by -j 8)
+-	Build Expat using multiple CPU cores (specified by -j 8)
 ```bash
 make -j 8
 ````
-●	Install Expat
+-	Install Expat
 ```bash
 sudo make install
 ````